-The Google Cloud Platform is an excellent target environment for transitioning from a Unisys ClearPath MCP (Burroughs) or OS 2200 (Sperry) mainframe workload to a cloud implementation.
-With the security features of the Google Cloud Platform, and the ability to scale based on demand for the services, Google Cloud offers a complete operational environment in support of Unisys ClearPath MCP & OS 2200 mainframe workloads that have been migrated to the cloud.
-In addition, Google Cloud supports new innovation of the application portfolio, previously held captive by the inflexible nature of a Unisys mainframe computing model, improving the productivity of application developers and support personnel.
+The Google Cloud computing platform is an excellent target environment for transitioning from an IBM z/OS mainframe workload to a cloud implementation.
+With the security features of Google Cloud and the ability to scale based on demand for the services, Google Cloud offers a complete operational environment in support of z/ OS mainframe workloads that have been migrated to the Cloud.
+In addition, Google Cloud supports new innovation of the application portfolio, previously held captive by the inflexible nature of a z/OS mainframe computing model, improving the productivity of application developers and support personnel.

-ClearPath MCP & OS 2200 mainframe applications and databases is the most important phase of the total project effort.
-A good place to begin is with a thorough assessment of the existing overall Unisys mainframe application portfolio.
+Even more than a typical IT project, planning to modernize IBM z/OS mainframe applications is the most important phase of the total project effort.
+A good place to begin is with a thorough assessment of the existing overall IBM mainframe application portfolio.
 Through the assessment process, all aspects of the existing portfolio will be inventoried and examined in detail, resulting in a catalog of each application, database, technology platform and business user profile currently in use.
 Once completed, the results of this application rationalization will then guide the sequence of application migration, as well as the different modernization strategies and techniques that may be called upon over the course of the entire project.
 We've included an overview of how Astadia tackles Legacy Modernization projects with our Success Methodology to give you an idea of what's involved.
-In most cases, clients will begin the Assessment process with the most important business applications in the mainframe portfolio.

-Don't let the enormity and importance of a Unisys ClearPath MCP and OS 2200 mainframe migration project deter you from getting Even more than a typical IT project, planning to modernize Unisys started.
+Don't let the enormity and importance of an IBM z/OS mainframe modernization project deter you from getting started.
 The skilled individuals needed to continue to maintain mainframes are increasingly leaving the workforce through retirement and are not being replaced.
-Hardware and software maintenance costs continue to escalate and the demands of customers, employees and partners require greater innovation than Unisys ClearPath MCP and OS 2200 mainframe platforms can support.
+Hardware and software maintenance costs continue to escalate and the demands of customers, employees and partners require greater innovation than IBM z/OS mainframe platforms can support.